64 Audio Tia Fourte & U18t IEMs Review

 The Design & Build

 The Tia Fourté adopts a rather avant-garde casing with its two-piece aluminum suit.
 The faceplate is unique and supports a copper-patinated design which is said to be unique for each in-ear monitor.
 The U18t on the other hand encompasses more orange/red overtones while still supporting a distinctive copper-patinated inlay.
+One key difference is that while the Tia Fourté has the Apex module inbuilt into the shell, the U18t has one which rests in a groove on the faceplate allowing for interchangeability.

 Both monitors feature the 64 Audio moniker on one faceplate with ‘tia’ branded on the other.
 Despite the technology packed in, both housings are relatively compact which definitely aids in the ergonomics department.
 The nozzle is angled and more shallow than other manufacturers which allows the drivers to sit closer to the canal for pure unadulterated sound.
+Both the Fourté and U18t adopt a regular 2 pin connection with flush sockets connected by memory cable wiring.

 The Fit & Isolation